USCGC Legare (WMEC-912)

 USCGC Legare (WMEC-912) is a United States Coast Guard medium endurance cutter.
-Legare was laid down July 11, 1986 at Robert Derecktor Shipyard Incorporated of Middletown, Rhode Island.
+Legare was laid down July 11, 1986 at Derecktor Shipyards of Middletown, Rhode Island.
 She was named for Hugh Swinton Legare, a former United States Attorney General under President John Tyler.
-Legare was delivered December 1, 1989 and was commissioned August 4, 1990 at her homeport of Portsmouth, Virginia.
+Legare was delivered December 1, 1989 and was commissioned August 4, 1990 at her original homeport of Portsmouth, Virginia.